← All buyer’s guides

 BUYING A BUSINESS?

 This guide covers the vending machine category in general.
-A Due Diligence Scan checks real demand, competition, and red flags for the specific listing you’re looking at.
+A full market validation checks real demand, the live competitor set, pricing, and red flags for the market you'd be buying into.